miltoskartalas/everypay-project/README.md

 8) kubectl get ingress -n monitoring
 9) Copy the IPv4 address that you see under the ADRESS column

-10) Open the /etc/hosts file with root priveleges and add the following two lines at the end of the file
+10) Open the /etc/hosts file with root priveleges and add the following two lines on below the other at the end of the file

 <IPv4_copied> everypay.local

 <IPv4_copied> prometheus.local

 where IPv4_copied, is the address you copied at 6.